 How will the Facilitator help me?

-They will explain what type of IPRs they own, whether it is a patent, design or a trademark.
+They will explain what type of IPRs they own, whether it is a patent, design, or trademark.
 They will tell you exactly what is protected and what needs to be done to protect and promote your IPR in India and even in other countries, help in filing your IP application, appearing for hearings until the final disposal of your IP application.
 In a nutshell, taking care of all your IPR related legal wrangles from the beginning to the finishing point.

 What will happen to my IPRs?